digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-05-02-event-beyond-privacy.md

 title: 'Event: Beyond Privacy'
 author: Digital Rights Watch
 date: 2016-05-02T10:05:34+00:00
-excerpt: 'Lawfulness' is routinely referred to by state agencies as the benchmark for appropriate surveillance.
+excerpt: "'Lawfulness' is routinely referred to by state agencies as the benchmark for appropriate surveillance.
 But how might the law, intended as a safeguard, actually be used to undermine a democratic system of checks and balances?
-This panel explores how laws protect the privacy of Australians against mass surveillance.
+This panel explores how laws protect the privacy of Australians against mass surveillance."
 url: /2016/05/02/event-beyond-privacy/
 featureImage: /wp-content/uploads/2016/05/pine-gap-au-ge-003.jpg
 categories: